uchicago-cs/cmsc22000/website/content/labs/lab8.md

     1) "name"
     2) "email"

-{{% warning %}}
-Caveat: We’re running Redis inside a Docker container to demonstrate how Docker works, and because that will be the only way of running Redis on Travis.
-However, if you plan to use Redis on your VM (e.g., when testing your project), you should just run "redis-server" directly on the VM.
-{{% /warning %}}

 On a separate terminal, you can also try running a few Docker commands:

 * To see the list of container images: `sudo docker image list`